 Cerebral palsy in the unborn baby may develop during pregnancy or after birth but often results from (a) oxygen deprivation or (b) traumatic head injuries during labor and delivery.
 Cerebral palsy is commonly caused by misdiagnosis or negligence in prenatal care, improper birthing technique, or failure of medical staff to recognize fetal distress or newborn complications such as:

 - Fetal distress resulting in delayed C-section

-- Head trauma from delivery forceps, cephalopelvic disproportion, vacuum extractor
+- Head trauma from forceps or vacuum extractor

 Fetal heart monitors and other vital sign monitoring should alert nurses to fetal distress and they should notify the doctor immediately.
 The OB/GYN or delivering caregiver must make the correct decision on continuing labor toward a vaginal delivery or surgical intervention.